Who Are We?

 The calibre of our speakers is always high and the content of their talks is informative and entertaining.
 No boring ‘droning on’ is allowed!

 Teaching: Our apiary near Wylam is a great asset for teaching beekeeping skills.
-Throughout summer, experienced beekeepers hold beginners’ sessions for members, teaching as they check the hives and offering hands-on practise.
+Throughout summer, experienced beekeepers hold beginners’ sessions for members, teaching as they check the hives and offering hands-on practice.
 Protective clothing is provided.
 Members are also encouraged to take the beekeeper’s Basic Assessment exam which gives sound knowledge for novices.

 Social events: Our Christmas dinner and apiary visits provide the chance to compare notes and meet fellow beekeepers, or simply anyone with an interest in bees.